jaiversin/JJTopMenu/README.md

 JJTopMenu
 =========

-[Beta] Simple top menu with selected indicator.
+[Beta] Simple top menu with selected indicator, based on the style of [ICViewPager](https://github.com/monsieurje/ICViewPager).

 How to use it
 =============